-Your student performed about the same as students who met or exceeded expectations.
-Students meet expectations by demonstrating an understanding of the practices scientists and engineers use to investigate theories about the natural world giving them opportunities to immerse themselves in these practices and explore why they are central to science and engineering.
+Your child performed about the same as other Developing Learners.
+Students demonstrate proficiency by exhibiting an understanding of the practices scientists and engineers use to investigate theories about the natural world giving them opportunities to immerse themselves in these practices and explore why they are central to science and engineering.